KhushiGoyal123/face-recognition-project/README.md

 <b>Optional -</b> <i>You can also create a new account either by clicking the "create new user" in `login_student.py` or `register.py`</i>

+- To check, if attendance is recorded or not, check `attendance.csv` file

 <hr/>